aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The classes that represent the Abstract Syntax Trees (ASTs) follow the Interpreter Pattern, one of the well-known 23 GoF Software Design Patterns for OOP languages.

-Alternative approaches were tried (using a single or multiple eval functions) but the polymorphic nature of the Interpreter Pattern offers a higher degree of flexibility, also considering the fact that Python functions cannot be overloaded (unless done manually).
+Alternative approaches were tried (using a single or multiple "eval" functions) but the polymorphic nature of the Interpreter Pattern offers a higher degree of flexibility, also considering the fact that Python functions cannot be overloaded (unless done manually).

 The Interpreter Pattern defines a common interface (called "AST") with at least one method (usually called "eval", short for "evaluate").
 The classes that implement the AST interface can either be "leafs" or "composites".
-A leaf (such as a number, a string, or a boolean literal) are typically constants, which means they always evaluate to themselves.
+A leaf (such as a number, a string, or a Boolean literal) is a constant, which means it always evaluates to itself.

-Examples of composite types can be: an arithmetic expression, a logic expression, a function definition, a function invocation (or almost anything else one can think of, for that matter).
-A composite type typically evaluates its "children" first, then combines them however its logic dictates into a new evaluation result.
+Examples of composite types can be: an arithmetic expression, a logic expression, a function definition, a function invocation, or almost anything else one can imagine.
+A composite type typically evaluates its "children" first, then combines them however its logic dictates into a new evaluation result, which it returns.

-The common interface ensures that all of the AST objects can be evaluated the same way: by calling the "eval" method and passing it as an argument the operating context (known as "environment", or "state").
+The common interface ensures that all of the AST objects can be evaluated in the same way: by calling the `eval()` method and passing it as an argument the operating context (known as "environment", or "state").

-The "eval" method is expected to return the result of the evaluation of the AST object and to write the changes produced by its evaluation (if any) to the environment.
+The `eval()` method is expected to return the result of the evaluation of the AST object and to write the changes produced by its evaluation (if any) to the environment.

-In our case, since we are following a Functional approach, the eval method returns a new object that contains the updated context without changing the original.
+In our case, since we are following a Functional approach, the `eval()` method returns a new object (that contains the updated context) without changing the original.

 == Representing Propositions